openownership/openownership.beta/_visualisation/core/summarisation.md

 ### Unknown Interests

-If any interest in your multiplication is unknown, i.e. the nature or the level of interest is not known:
+If any interest in your multiplication is unknown, i.e. the nature or the strength of interest is not known:

 1. Treat this interest as a range from 0-100%.
 2. Follow the rules above for compounding uncertain interests.